Hong Kong violence prompts reminder that China troops close at hand

 Police fired live rounds at close range at protesters in Sai Wan Ho on the eastern side of Hong Kong island and one 21-year-old protester was wounded.
 Police said the victim was in critical condition.

-Local resident Anson Yip, 36, said protesters were building a road block when police ran to the scene.
+Resident Anson Yip, 36, said protesters were building a road block when police ran to the scene.

 “They didn’t fight and the police ran and directly shot.
 There were three sounds, like ‘pam, pam, pam’,” Yip said.

-Video footage showed polystyrene boxes and other debris littering a cross-section and blocking traffic.
+Video footage showed polystyrene boxes and other debris littering a crossing and blocking traffic.
 A protester wearing a white hoodie and mask walks towards a policeman, as if to challenge him.
 The officer draws his gun and points it at him at close range and grabs him round the neck.

 As the officer holds the man with his left hand, he shoots another approaching masked protester at close range with his right hand.
 Three shots ring out and the man falls to the ground.